GregO1778/klipper/DGUS_display/README.md

 ## Prerequisites
 You have to use this [modified version of Klipper](https://github.com/Desuuuu/klipper).
 Make sure to enable the serial connection to the screen while configuring the MCU firmware.
+You have to use this [modified version of Klipper](https://github.com/Desuuuu/klipper/tree/dgus-display).
+Please refer to the [Configuration reference](https://github.com/Desuuuu/klipper/blob/dgus-display/docs/Config_Reference.md#dgus-display-support) for the list of available options.
 The only modification required to your Klipper configuration file is to add this section:
 ```
 [t5uid1]